901 Employee Benefits

 Section A: Eligibility

-There are various types of employment within the Department of Human Services (DHS), including but not limited to: full-time, part-time, temporary, hourly, etc. When positions are established, eligibility for benefits is determined based on the type of employment.
+There are various types of employment within DHS, including but not limited to: full-time, part-time, temporary, hourly, etc. When positions are established, eligibility for benefits is determined based on the type of employment.

 1. Employees on classified or unclassified positions with duties that are expected to continue for at least nine (9) months are eligible for benefits as defined in this policy.